#CatchYourself Respect Your Bubble by Le Va

 Pasifika cultures are traditionally collective and communal and family connectedness is a core cultural value.
 A ‘bubble’ for Pasifika families is more likely to include many generations and extended family.

 However, this may mean increased risk of transmission of infectious diseases – over 40% of Pasifika people experience household crowding compared to 10% of other New Zealanders.
 This also may mean higher levels of conflict within relationships, and potentially, violence.

 We know we can prevent violence.

-Republished with permission from Le Va(external link), click through to their website for more information.
+Republished with permission from Le Va, click through to their website for more information.